Blue–green distinction in language: Tupian

-Yebamasa

-The Yebamasa of the Rio Piraparana region in Vaupés Department, southeastern Colombia, use the term sɄmese for both blue and green in the Barasana-Eduria language.

 Austronesian languages

 Filipino (Tagalog)

 Speakers of Tagalog most commonly use the Spanish loanwords for blue and green—asul (from Spanish azul) and berde (from Spanish verde), respectively.
 Although these words are much more common in spoken use, Tagalog has native terms: bugháw for blue and lunti(án) for green, which are seen as archaic and more flowery.
 These are mostly confined to formal and academic writings, alongside artistic fields such literature, music, and poetry.

 In Cebuano, another major Philippine language, the native words for "blue" and "green" end in the same syllable: pughaw and lunhaw, respectively.
 Pughaw means sky blue, while lunhaw is fresh leaf green (i.e., neither brownish nor yellowish).

 Humor and jokes of a sexual or derogatory nature that would otherwise be described as "blue" in English (e.g., "blue comedy", "blue joke") are called "green" in Philippine English.
 This is a calque of the Hispanic term chiste verde.